-‘Baby Trump’ blimp arrives on Vashon Island
+‘Trump Baby’ blimp arrives on Vashon Island

 At its warehouse storage in Vashon, Bill Moyer, Backbone Campaign co-founder and executive director, shows off the materials used in previous events.
 There are the hundreds of flexible LED panels that can be attached to fences and used to spell out words.
 There are butterfly puppets for use in immigration campaigns with the theme, “Migration is beautiful.”

-Since that first Baby Trump showing in London, the idea of using such a blimp has spread.
+Since that first Trump Baby showing in London, the idea of using such a blimp has spread.

 Kevin Smith, one of the London “Trump Babysitters” for the original blimp, says it’s the work of a group of friends “doing this in our spare time.”